fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 * Mention other potential stakeholders
 * expectation mapping, check notes from interviews with PAT & RET
 * Rough description of the Fusepool platform, maybe add mocks where they fit
-* Mention the release plan done in Salzburg
 * Maybe some more pointers on other data sets for T1.2, related to the schemas in the next chapter

 ----